AndreiPiatrou/articles/time-management.md

 3. Own [DSL][link_dsl] that helps to create tasks very fast without any additional clicks and interactions, only keyboard.
 And I really like this feature, for example, you can type `#Personal today start listening to new podcast series` and todoist will automatically create a task for `Personal` project for today.
 This ability makes this feature really useful.
 4. Calendars integration.
 5. Free plans that cover 99% of everyday requirements.
 6. Every day and overall score.
-It sounds like the senseless feature but if you like to contest yourself and have some kind of statistics and visualizations this feature can give you this.
+It sounds like a senseless feature but if you like to contest yourself and have some kind of statistics and visualizations this feature can give you this.

 ### Usual calendar
 Everybody uses calendars but if you integrate todoist into your calendar this bundle becomes really powerful.